Drive bay: 3.5-inch

-3.5-inch bays, like their larger counterparts, are named after diskette dimensions; their actual dimensions are 4 in wide by 1.028 in high.
-Those with an opening in the front of the case are generally used for floppy or Zip drives.
+3.5-inch bays, like their larger counterparts, are named after diskette dimensions; their actual dimensions are 4 in wide by 1.028 in high though older hard drives were 1.6inches(41mm) high.
+Those with an opening in the front of the case are generally used for floppy or Zip drives(now obsolete).
 Hard drives in modern computers are typically mounted in fully internal 4″ (nominally 3.5″) bays.
-Most modern computers do not come with a floppy drive at all, and may lack any externally accessible 3.5″ bays.
+Modern computers do not come with a floppy drive at all, and may lack any externally accessible 3.5″ bays.
 There are adapters, sometimes called a "sled", which can be used to mount a 3.5″ device in a 5.25″ bay.
+New computers rarely have a 5.25 bay and if so often just one but some OEMs may include up to two 5.25 bays and some special custom cases have three(very rare).

 More recently, it is becoming common to use 3.5″ bays for smart card and memory card readers, or for panels with additional USB ports.
+A 3.5″ drive containing both a card reader and a floppy drive, as well as a USB port, is also available.

-The dimensions of a 3.5″ drive are specified in the SFF standard specifications SFF-8300 and SFF-8301 which were incorporated into the EIA-740 specification by the Electronic Industries Association (EIA).
+The dimensions of a 3.5″ drive are specified in the SFF standard specifications SFF-8300 and SFF-8301, which were incorporated into the EIA-740 specification by the Electronic Industries Association (EIA).

 2.5-inch

 For 2.5-inch bays, actual dimensions are 2+3/4 in wide, between 5 mm and 3/4 in high, and 3.955 in deep.
 However, most laptops have drive bays smaller than the 15 mm specification.
-2.5-inch hard drives may range from 7 mm to 15 mm in height, there are two sizes that appear to be prominent.
-9.51 mm size drives are predominantly used by laptop manufacturers, however at present 2.5-inch Velociraptor and some higher capacity drives (above 1 TB), are 15 mm in height.
-The greater height of the 15 mm drives allow more platters and therefore greater data capacities.
+2.5-inch hard drives may range from 7 mm to 15 mm in height.
+There are two heights that appear to be prominent.
+9.51 mm size drives are predominantly used by laptop manufacturers.
+2.5-inch Velociraptor and some higher capacity drives (above 1 TB), are 15 mm in height.
+The greater height of the 15 mm drives allows more platters and therefore greater data capacities.
 Many laptop drive bays are designed to be removable trays in which the drives are mounted, to ease removal and replacement.

-The dimensions of a 2.5-inch drive are specified in the SFF standard specifications SFF-8200 and SFF-8201 which were incorporated into the EIA-720 specification by the Electronic Industries Association (EIA).
+The dimensions of a 2.5-inch drive are specified in the SFF standard specifications SFF-8200 and SFF-8201, which were incorporated into the EIA-720 specification by the Electronic Industries Association (EIA).